Sustainable fashion history

 Most consumers feel it is challenging to find Eco-fashion clothes.
 Sustainable fashion designers and brands are small and do not have mainstream distribution.
 The consumers less degree involved making clothes, therefore have little or no experience repairing.
 The fast-fashion culture does not attract.
 The rapid fashion-cycle and low prices destroy its beauty

 High Street brands clothing lines lack fantasy

 The clothing lines offered by large brands and retail-chains leaves hardly anything to engage most fashion consumers; retail and top street brand’s clothing lines lack originality and does not invite consumers to create an individual style (the fashion designers follow the rules from management such as fabric limitation, low-price, fast deadlines etc. and cannot be blamed for the unfortunate result) Everything is ready-made; Despite for example when trends are DIY jeans, the industry mass-customised, leaves nothing for consumer creativity.
 The consumer becomes passive and conformed style-wise.
 The prices of clothing have become less expensive in the last hundred years.
 The inexpensive garments look of the day, gone tomorrow, call it throw-away fashion.

 It is lead to consumer culture into a look only, not quality or practical.
-Today hardly any consumer repair their clothes nor see it as personal.
+Today hardly any consumer repairs their clothes nor see it as personal.
 And do not find worn-out clothes imperfect beauty.
 The result is hard to understand.
 Eco-fashion and fabrics such as hemp jeans seen dull.
 Combine all elements of fast-fashion ordinary look, the consumers no longer develop care or love for garments, fashion becomes un-personal, boring and consumable, the very opposite of sustainable way.
 Makes it difficult for consumers to interact and buy the Eco-concept.
 Still, Eco-fashion or the concept has not reached down to the mainstream market.
 The small labels and relatively high prices on sustainable clothes make celebrities wearing expensive Eco-fashion brands, and place sustainable fashion in the high-end of the market.